The Government has introduced a new stream of funding for Primary PE. More information can be found here

 The number themed patterns have also supported pupils’ numeracy skills during lessons.

-The balance bikes purchased last year have been a great success and have allowed many more pupils to become mobile independently and given some the confidence to start riding a conventional bike.
-Continuing this work will be a key part of this year’s plans.
+The balance bikes (2015/16) continue to be well used and have allowed many more pupils to become mobile independently and given some the confidence to start riding a conventional bike.

 The yoga resources and training are still used with many classes using this as part of relaxation or in end of day routines.